shan5742/log/README.md

 - MongoDB
 - GatsbyJS

 ## Structure

-This log will have a seperate update each day (assuming I get some studying in) barring the first post as I wanted a little more content ot get this started and catch up with current progress.
+This log will have a separate update each day (assuming I get some studying in) barring the first post as I wanted a little more content ot get this started and catch up with current progress.
 I will then organise the repo into folders by month to keep things a little cleaner.
 Assuming I get as far as years :) then I will further break this down into years.